-The annual review for 2019 concluded that the performance of the Board, its Committees, the Chairman and each of the Directors continues to be effective.
+The annual review for 2020 concluded that the performance of the Board, its Committees, the Chair and each of the Directors continues to be effective.
 All Directors demonstrated commitment to their roles, including the commitment to the time required to effectively discharge their duties.

-Further information on the Board, the evaluation findings, including the roles and performance effectiveness of the Directors, can be found in the corporate governance report on pages 77 and 78 of the Annual Report and Accounts for the year ended 31 December 2019.
+Further information on the Board, the evaluation findings, including the roles and performance effectiveness of the Directors, can be found in the corporate governance report on pages 94 and 95 of the Annual Report and Accounts for the year ended 31 December 2020.

 All Non-Executive Directors seeking election or re-election are independent in accordance with the criteria set out in the Code.
-The Chairman was independent on appointment.
+The Chair was independent on appointment.

-A summary of the skills, experience and contribution of each Director proposed for election and re-election, which in the Board's view illustrates why each Directors 's contribution is, and continues to be, important to the Company's long term sustainable success, can be found in the Appendix 1 on pages 14 and 15 of this document.
+A summary of the skills, experience and contribution of each Director proposed for election and re-election, which in the Board's view illustrates why each Director's contribution is, and continues to be, important to the Company's long term sustainable success, can be found in Appendix 1 on pages 15 and 16 of this document.

-Resolution 15.
-Directors' Remuneration Policy
+Resolution 11.
+Directors' remuneration report